joshmorgan1000/chainbeasts/docs/GPUAcceleration.md

 `CycleRuntime`.
 The helper `int8_gpu_available()` reports whether the Vulkan runtime was successfully initialised.

+## 7. Kernel Optimisation Tips

+These hints help squeeze the most out of the Vulkan kernels:

+* Keep batch sizes in multiples of **32** so that work groups fully occupy the compute units.
+* Cache compiled shaders between runs by leaving `HARMONICS_KERNEL_CACHE_DISABLE=0` (the default).
+* Stage large buffers using asynchronous transfers to overlap data movement with computation.
+* Tune `HARMONICS_VULKAN_GROUP_SIZE` to match the optimal local size for your GPU architecture.

 ---

 With GPU acceleration enabled training and inference run significantly faster, especially for large creature models.